leytilera/addonscript-spec/docs/schema/addon.md

 ### version

 This is the version number of this version.
-It must follow [semver versioning specifications](https://semver.org/spec/v2.0.0.html), as they are used to compare versions.
+Versions are compared by [Maven version order rules](../versioning.md#version-order-specification).
+If this version number is valid semver, the `semver` property is implicitly equal to `version` if it was not explicitly set.

 ## Optional properties

+### semver

+This is the version number of this version in semver format.
+It must follow the [semver versioning specifications](https://semver.org/spec/v2.0.0.html).

 ### namespace